 Gratitude Altar: photos of loved ones; earth element; printed prayers of gratitude; rose incense

-No matter how you do it – if you can create a sacred space for yourself it will be a living, constant reminder of your dedicate to your spiritual and emotional wellbeing. ♡
+No matter how you do it – if you can create a sacred space for yourself it will be a living, constant reminder of your dedication to your spiritual and emotional wellbeing. ♡